tmr4/T41_SDR/README.md

   * feature/keyboard
   * feature/mouse
   * feature/psk31
+  * feature/USB
   * expanded waterfall, audio spectrum and info box.
 Added stack and heap info box items.

+* feature/USB - adds communications with PC control app over SerialUSB1 (must select `Dual` or `Triple` USB Type when compiling).
+A separate control app running on your PC is required (I'm still determining the best way to make this app available).
+The control app has the following features:

+  * Live view of frequency and audio spectrums, S-meter, waterfall, and filter bandwidth
+  * Live updates can be paused or started with the button at the lower left of the waterfall
+  * T41 clock set to PC time upon connection
+  * Change frequency of active VFO by the active increment with the mouse wheel
+  * Change the active increment with a mouse click (center or fine tune indicated by the green highlight in the info box)
+  * Zero out the 1000s portion of the active VFO with a right-mouse click
+  * Reset tuning of the active VFO with a mouse click on the Center Frequency
+  * Switch to the inactive VFO with a mouse click on the inactive VFO
+  * Set the noise floor with a mouse click on NF Set and a mouse wheel in the frequency spectrum (this occurs live unlike the base T41 software which stops operation while the noise floor is adjusted)
+  * Change the following up or down with the mouse wheel (on the corresponding indicator):
+    * Band
+    * Operating mode
+    * Demodulation mode
+    * Transmit power
+    * Volume
+    * AGC
+    * Center and fine tune increment

 * feature/psk31 - adds PSK31 data mode.
 Still a work in progress.